cern-eos/eos/doc/using/reports.rst

-   host                 mgm host name fid                  file id dc_ts                change timestamp of the deleted file dc_nts               change timestamp in ns of the deleted file dm_ts                modification timestamp of the deleted file dm_nts               modification timestamp in ns of the deleted file dsize                size of the file before deletion sec.app              rm,recycle (see above)
+   host                 mgm host name fid                  file id dc_ts                change timestamp of the deleted file dc_tns               change timestamp in ns of the deleted file dm_ts                modification timestamp of the deleted file dm_tns               modification timestamp in ns of the deleted file dsize                size of the file before deletion sec.app              rm,recycle (see above)
    ==================== ==================================================================================================